AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-analytics.md

 [!DNL Google Analytics] is the most widely used web analytics service on the internet.
 Implementing [!DNL Google Analytics] on your website allows you to track how visitors use your site, what content is attractive, where visitors exit, and more.
 Analyzing these metrics in [!DNL MBI], alongside other pieces of data, improves your site's overall health and usability.

-Let us get started by entering your [!DNL Google Analytics] credentials into [!DNL MBI]:
+Get started by entering your [!DNL Google Analytics] credentials into [!DNL MBI]:

 1. Go to the **[!UICONTROL Manage Data** > **Integrations]** page.
 1. Click **[!UICONTROL Add Integration]**, located on the right side of the screen.